dotnet/AspNetCore.Docs/aspnetcore/fundamentals/static-files.md

 > [!WARNING]
 > If the IIS static file handler is enabled **and** the ASP.NET Core Module is configured incorrectly, static files are served.
 This happens, for example, if the *web.config* file isn't deployed.

-* Place code files (including *.cs* and *.cshtml*) outside of the app project's [web root](xref:fundamentals/index#web-root).
+* Place code files, including *.cs* and *.cshtml*, outside of the app project's [web root](xref:fundamentals/index#web-root).
 A logical separation is therefore created between the app's client-side content and server-based code.
 This prevents server-side code from being leaked.

 ## Additional resources